peterwittek/somoclu/README.md

 For more information on the respective interfaces, refer to the subfolders in src.

-Efficient Parallel Execution
-==
-The CPU kernels use OpenMP to load multicore processors.
-On a single node, this is more efficient than launching tasks with MPI to match the number of cores.
-The MPI tasks replicated the codebook, which is especially inefficient for large maps.

-For instance, given a single node with eight cores, the following execution will use 1/8th of the memory, and will run 10-20% faster:

-    $ somoclu -x 200 -y 200 data/rgbs.txt data/rgbs

-Or, equivalently:

-    $ OMP_NUM_THREADS=8 somoclu -x 200 -y 200 data/rgbs.txt data/rgbs

-Avoid the following on a single node:

-    $ OMP_NUM_THREADS=1 mpirun -np 8 somoclu -x 200 -y 200 data/rgbs.txt data/rgbs

-The same caveats apply for the sparse CPU kernel.

-Visualisation
-==
-The primary purpose of generating a map is visualisation.
-Somoclu does not come with its own functions for visualisation, since there are numerous generic tools that are capable of plotting high-quality figures.

-The output formats of the U-matrix and the codebook are compatible with [Databionic ESOM Tools](http://databionic-esom.sourceforge.net/) for more advanced visualisation.

-Dependencies
-==
+Compilation & Installation
+===
 The only dependency is GCC, although other compiler chains might also work.

 Distributed systems and single-machine multicore execution is supported through MPI.
-The package was tested with OpenMPI, versions 1.3.2 and 1.6.5 were tested.
+The package was tested with OpenMPI.
 It should also work with other MPI flavours.

 CUDA support is optional.
-CUDA versions 4.1, 5.0 and 5.5 are known to work.

-Compilation & Installation on Linux or Mac OS X
+Linux or Mac OS X
-==
+---
 From GIT repository first run

     $ ./autogen.sh